brson/rust-sdl/README.md

 # Installation

-Clone this repo, run `rustc src/sdl/lib.rs`.
-To see an example of the code in use, `rustc -L. src/sdl-demo/main.rs`.
+Clone this repo, run `cargo build`.
+To see an example of the code in use, `rustc -L ./target src/sdl-demo/main.rs`.

-SDL_mixer and SDL_image are available through separate packages, run `rustc -L. src/sdl_mixer/lib.rs` and `rustc -L. src/sdl_image/lib.rs` to build.
+SDL_mixer and SDL_image are available through separate packages, from within their respective directories, run `cargo build` to build.
 They depend on the main SDL library.

 # When things go wrong
 Rust, and Rust-SDL, are both still heavily in development, and you may run into teething issues when using this.
-Before panicking, check that you're using the latest Master branch of Rust, check that you've updated Rust-SDL to the latest version, and run `make clean` and `./configure`.
+Before panicking, check that you're using the latest Master branch of Rust, check that you've updated Rust-SDL to the latest version, and run `cargo clean`.
 If that fails, please let us know on the issue tracker.